jhpyle/docassemble/presentation/presentation.md

     sets: map_of_organizations
     ---

-For example, this shows a map of the user's location and the locations of legal services organizations that handle her legal problem in her county.
-This is simple, only because we are using objects.
+For example, with the power of objects, you can write a single line of code that draws a map of the user's location and the locations of legal services organizations that handle her legal problem in her county.

-Docassemble incorporates the best practices of open source software development.
-Problems of multi-author collaboration, code sharing, code packaging, and version tracking, have really good solutions in the open source community, and docassemble uses those solutions.
+This also makes creating document templates much faster.
+You don't have to reinvent any wheels.
+For example, you can put a case caption into a document by writing nothing more than `pleading.caption()`.
+This allows lawyers to practice at the top of their license as they are creating forms, delegating all the mundane concepts to the computer.

+When we develop client-facing tools, we can't work in a vacuum: we need to collaborate, and package work product for easy replication, and keep track of versions of work product.
+This can be challenging, but solutions to these problems have already evolved in the open-source community, in systems like GitHub.
+So I've incorporated these best practices into docassemble.

-Docassemble interviews are Python packages that get posted to GitHub.
-So if someone in California who I've never met has developed really good plain-language questions for family law interviews, I can incorporate her work by reference, and I will always be able to get the latest version of those questions just by upgrading.
+Interviews are actually Python add-on packages that get posted to GitHub.
+So if someone in California who I've never met has developed really good plain-language questions for family law interviews, I can incorporate her questions by reference by including her package, and the latest version of her work will install automatically.
+Then I only need to write questions that are unique to my project or that I want to ask differently.

 Since everything is in text files, translation into other languages is
 easy: just give someone the file and have them turn the English into Spanish.
+There can be a learning curve to working with text files, but when you can use tools like search and replace and copy and paste, you can do complicated things very quickly.

 It's also fully scalable.
-Whether you have ten thousand users a day or ten users a day, or if you just want to run it on your laptop, it's all no problem.
-You can install docassemble in a fully scalable multi-server configuration on Amazon Web Services with load balancing and auto scaling, all without ever using the command line.
+This means that whether you have ten thousand users a day or ten users a day, or if you just want to run it on your laptop, it's no problem.
+You can install docassemble in a multi-server configuration with load balancing and automatic scaling in a matter of minutes on Amazon Web Services, without ever seeing a command line.

+I encourage you to try it out.
+It is fully documented on docassemble.org, where you can find a demo and a tutorial.
+With a developer account you can write test interviews directly in the web browser.
+I think you'll find that it is a system that allows you to go from idea to implementation in a matter of days.

+If you want to learn more about this system, feel free to contact me.